asarantes/kafka-connect-cloudant/README.md

 use it.

-The release prepare option ```--release-prepare``` and ```--release-publish``` will be the two options run in this order when doing a release.
+The release prepare option ```--release-prepare``` and ```--release-publish``` will be the two options to run in this order when doing a release.

 Release prepare will:
 * Create a release tag in the repository